pwborthwick/projects/cogus.md

 or
 Fd(p)*F(q)
 ```
-+ An important concept of these operator is **normal order** (Shavitt & Bartlett 3.89), the normal order of these operators is one in which all the creation operators come to the left of the annihilation operators.
++ An important concept for these operator is **normal order** (Shavitt & Bartlett 3.89), the normal order of these operators is one in which all the creation operators come to the left of the annihilation operators.
 We can achieve this by progressively swapping adjacent operators making a change of sign of the overall expression each time.
 Sympy has an operator to do this
 ```python
 NO(AnnihilateFermion(p)*CreateFermion(q))
 >>>-CreateFermion(q)*AnnihilateFermion(p)